-- (a) Each licensed program requires a dedicated, on-site fenced outdoor play area that is planned together with the indoor area. - (b) The outdoor play space should have a favourable microclimate (i.e., wind protection and direct sunlight), have a rich range of materials and settings including contact with the living natural world, and be safe and secure. - (c) Outdoor space should be at the same level as the indoor space (plus or minus 0.5 m) and contiguous with it. - (d) Ramps for wheeled equipment should be provided when a level change exists. - (e) The outdoor area should be protected against flooding. - (f) The outdoor play space should include a covered area and an uncovered area to accommodate the various outdoor activities.
+- (a) Each licensed program requires a dedicated, on-site fenced outdoor play area that is planned together with the indoor area. - (b) The outdoor play space should have a favourable microclimate (i.e., wind protection and direct sunlight), have a rich range of materials and settings including contact with the living natural world, and be safe and secure. - (c) Outdoor space for each program should be at the same level (plus or minus 0.5m) as the indoor space for the same program, (plus or minus 0.5 m) and be contiguous with it. - (d) Ramps for wheeled equipment should be provided when a level change exists. - (e) The outdoor area should be protected against flooding. - (f) The outdoor play space should include a covered area and an uncovered area to accommodate the various outdoor activities.
 Between 1/3 and 1/2 of the outdoor area should be clear space for group activities and physical movement. - (g) Play structure locations along walls or back to back with another play structure may be used to reduce fall zones.